Femia > Health Library > Your cycle > Health > Managing perimenopause joint pain: Effective treatments and relief strategies

 Smoking can also exacerbate the symptoms of menopause, including joint pain, so speakto your doctor for help quitting.
 There are plenty of resources available for those who want to kick the habit.

-When suffering from joint pain, your first instinct may be to reduce your movements to rest your joints, but regular exercise is crucial.
-Physical activity helps you to stay healthy and can ease your joint pain.
-A 2012 study published in Obstetrics and Gynecology Clinics of North America found that many perimenopausal women were not exercising regularly.
+When experiencing joint pain, the instinct may be to reduce movement, but regular exercise is crucial for maintaining health and alleviating discomfort.
+A 2012 study published in Obstetrics and Gynecology Clinics of North America found that many perimenopausal women were not exercising regularly, highlighting the need for increased physical activity.

 As you age, the food you eat becomes more important for maintaining good health.
 A good diet for perimenopause is high in fresh vegetables, protein, and whole grains.